yahoo/serialize-javascript/README.md

 Please note that serialization for ES6 Sets & Maps requires support for `Array.from` (not available in IE or Node < 0.12), or an `Array.from` polyfill.

 > [!WARNING]
-> It may be tempting to use this package as a way to pass arbitrary functions into [worker threads](https://nodejs.org/api/worker_threads.html), since you cannot pass them directly via `postMessage()`.
+> It may be tempting to use this package as a way to pass arbitrary functions into [worker threads][], since you cannot pass them directly via `postMessage()`.
 However, passing functions between worker threads is not possible in the general case.
 This package lets you serialize *some* functions, but it has limitations.
 >
 > For instance, if a function references something from outside the function body, it will not run properly if serialized and deserialized.
-This could include [closed-over variables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures) or imports from other packages.
+This could include [closed-over variables][] or imports from other packages.
 For a serialized function to run properly, it must be entirely self-contained.
 >
 > In general, it is not possible to send arbitrary JavaScript to a worker thread, and pretend it's running the same way it would run on the main thread.
 This package doesn't let you do that.